qwuae1/INFSCI_2560_SEC1030_WEB_TECHNOLOGIES_STANDARDS/Exam2-review.md

 ### 4. Describe the role/function of the middleware, routing, route & query parameters, views.
 Be able to use these.

 **Middleware**: In contrast to vanilla Node, where your request flow through only one function, Express has a middleware stack, which is effectively an array of functions.

-its functions can: execute any codes; make changes to the requests and response objects; end the request-response cycle and send the response back to the client; call the next function in the middleware stack.
+It can execute any codes; make changes to the requests and response objects; end the request-response cycle and send the response back to the client; call the next function in the middleware stack.

 **Routing**: Routing is a lot like middleware, but the functions are called only when you visit a specific URL with a specific HTTP method.
 For example, you could only run a request handler when the browser visits.
 Routing refers to how an application's endpoint (URLs) respond to client requests.